 - Around Trash Bins – Placing floor marking tape around the area where a trash bin needs to go will help ensure it is always in its proper place.

-- Around Linin Bins – Similarly, you can use another color of floor tape to identify where the soiled linin bin should go.
-Another great option for this is floor marking corners (similar to this).
+- Around Linen Bins – Similarly, you can use another color of floor tape to identify where the soiled linen bin should go.
+Another great option for this is floor marking corners.

 - Wheel Stop Location – Identifying where the wheels on a wheelchair or mobile bed should come to a halt can be very helpful.
 This will help ensure that everything lines up properly for optimal placement.